The Machine Learning Approach to Moment Closure Relations for Plasma: A Review: Machine Learning Closures

-The authors found that a minimum volume of training data was required for the deep learning methods to perform well.
-More interestingly, the authors found that the MLP required also a minimum number of neurons in the hidden layers, corresponding to the number of degrees of freedom of the closure model in Fourier space, despite the training of the models being conducted in configuration space.

-The authors also investigated the effects of adding noise to the training data.
-The noise was found to have no additional effect when the magnitude of the noise was less than the overall prediction error of the neural network itself.

-Finally, the authors identified key characteristics of the model architectures, such as the locality of the closure model, any systemic noise in the data, and the scale and dimensionality of the experiment, that will need to be considered and related to the choice of the deep learning model.
+The space was discretised into 128 grid points, with the temperature values at each grid point serving as input features and the corresponding heat flux values as targets.
+The authors identified a minimum volume of training data required for the deep learning methods to converge, and, more notably, found that the MLP required a minimum number of hidden-layer neurons corresponding to the number of Fourier degrees of freedom of the closure, despite training being conducted entirely in configuration space.
+The authors also investigated the effects of adding noise to the training data, finding that noise had no measurable effect when its magnitude was below the intrinsic prediction error of the network.
+Finally, the study highlighted key design considerations, including the locality of the target closure, the level of systemic noise in the data, and the scale and dimensionality of the problem, that influence the choice of architecture for future closure-learning efforts.

-The work from \citet{ma_machine_2020}, being the earliest example covered in this review, represents an important first step in applying a data-driven approach to plasma closure.

-\citet{maulik_neural_2020} built upon the work of \citet{ma_machine_2020}, exploring the potential of neural networks to approximate analytic closure relations and then integrate the models into a plasma fluid model.
-The primary objective of this work was to examine the applicability of neural networks for approximating general closure relations within magnetised plasmas, investigating both collisional and collisionless plasma regimes.
+The Braginskii closure \citep{braginskii_transport_1965} is the classical transport description for collisional, short-mean-free-path plasmas: derived from a Chapman-Enskog expansion about a local Maxwellian, it gives strictly local relations in which heat flux and viscous stress follow from gradients of temperature and velocity with collision-dependent transport coefficients, in contrast to the non-local Landau-fluid closures above.

-The study considered three analytic closure models, each representing different physical assumptions and regimes: The Braginskii closure \citep{braginskii_transport_1965}, representing the collisional regime, a fully local closure; The Hammett-Perkins closure \citep{hammett_fluid_1990}, representing the collisionless limit with periodic boundary conditions, and global non-locality; The Guo-Tang closure \citep{guo_parallel_2012} represents the collisionless regime with an upstream Maxwellian plasma source and a downstream absorbing wall.
-This closure has non-locality that is contained over a finite region.
+Building on this foundation, \citet{maulik_neural_2020} extended the neural network approach to analytic closure relations across multiple plasma regimes.
+The study considered three closures representing distinct physical assumptions: the Braginskii closure \citep{braginskii_transport_1965} for the collisional regime (fully local), the Hammett-Perkins closure \citep{hammett_fluid_1990} for the collisionless limit with periodic boundaries (globally non-local), and the Guo-Tang closure \citep{guo_parallel_2012} for the collisionless regime with an upstream Maxwellian source and a downstream absorbing wall (non-local over a finite region).